 The Gallery of First Australians represents the Aboriginal and Torres Strait Islander peoples of Australia as required by Section 5 of the National Museum of Australia Act 1980, and incorporates historical collections and exhibitions.

-To improve audience understanding of Aboriginal and Torres Strait Islander history and culture, the Gallery of First Australians presents stories, objects and images that explore the culture and experiences of Indigenous Australians from time immemorial, through colonisation to contemporary Australian life.
+To improve audience understanding of Aboriginal and Torres Strait Islander history and culture, the gallery presents stories, objects and images that explore the culture and experiences of Australia’s first peoples from time immemorial, through colonisation to contemporary Australian life.

-Research is continuing for the redevelopment of several exhibits planned to open in 2009–10.
+In 2010–11, module redevelopments and changeovers of objects occurred throughout the gallery.
+Research continued for the redevelopment of several exhibits planned to open in 2011–12.